AFFWORLDT/WHITLIN/HERO_SLIDER_DOCS.md

 # Hero Slider Component Documentation

 ## Overview
-The HeroSlider component is a sophisticated, mobile-optimized image slider for the KeraGold Pro homepage.
+The HeroSlider component is a sophisticated, mobile-optimized image slider for the Whitlin homepage.
 It features smooth transitions, touch gestures, keyboard navigation, and responsive design.

 ## Features